hieutrtr/influxdb-poc/README.md

 - platform will implement server gRPC.
 - struct of measurement to stream and line protocol as string
 - Create a new stream

+#### analytics
+- create a pipeline by adding analytics steps (join, aggregation).
+- each of pipeline steps output should be a new measurement.